carla-simulator/carla-simulator.github.io/_posts/2024-03-26-neya-collaboration.md

 ---
 layout: post
 comments: true
-title:  "CARLA teams up with Neya Systems to upgrade to the Unreal Engine 5"
+title:  "CARLA teams up with Neya Systems to upgrade to Unreal Engine 5"
 subtitle: "Upgrading to Unreal Engine 5 brings incredible new graphics capabilities to level up simulation realism in CARLA"
 description: "Upgrading to Unreal Engine 5 brings incredible new graphics capabilities to level up simulation realism in CARLA"
 author: "@MattRoweEAIF"